-Did you know that as a member of a cooperative you are part owner?
-That’s right, and you automatically become a member or part owner when you subscribe to any of our services in the areas that we serve.
-Each time you subscribe to one of Wabash Mutual Telephone’s services, like High Speed Internet or Digital TV, you are not just a customer; you are making an investment in a company that you actually own!
+Did you know that as a member of a cooperative you are a part owner?
+That’s right, and you automatically become a member when you subscribe to any of our services on fiber or copper in the areas that we serve.
+Each time you subscribe to one of Wabash Mutual Telephone’s services, like high-speed internet or digital TV, you are not just a customer; you are making an investment in a company that you actually own!

 As an owner of a telephone cooperative, you are entitled to benefits that are not available to customers of private or big name telephone companies.
 These benefits include: